 If you are young (and brave) and in the accumulation stage with many, many years and perhaps decades to invest you might embrace that volatility and remember that the stocks and stock funds ‘go on sale’.
 When the markets collapse those lower prices allow you to accumulate more shares or units.
 If you’re investing on a regular schedule, you’ll be scooping up those shares at sale prices, and you’ll ‘catch the bottom’.

 Self directed investors should be aware of currency conversion charges and withholding taxes on US dividends.
 It can be best to hold your US funds in a US-listed ETF in an RRSP account due to the reciprocal tax treaty between the US and Canada on registered retirement accounts.
 There are many other nuances on ‘what goes where’.

 If you have any questions, please send a note to firstname.lastname@example.org and I’ll get you the answer or direct you to a financial planner who can offer a more detailed response.
 Here’s a great primer offered by John Heinzl of The Globe & Mail, Watch Out For Tax Traps With US Index Funds.

 Thanks for reading.
-Kindly hit those Twitter, Linkedin and Facebook share buttons.
+Kindly hit those social media share buttons to the left.